mutesiadeline/Crop-Recommendations/README.md

 ## 📌 Project Overview
 This project leverages machine learning to provide crop recommendations based on soil nutrients and environmental conditions, aiming to support farmers in Rwanda with more accurate and data-driven decision-making.

-## 📂 Dataset
+📂 Dataset
-The dataset contains soil nutrients and environmental conditions used to train the model Features include N, P, K, temperature, humidity, pH, and rainfall
+The dataset contains soil nutrients and environmental conditions used to train the model.
+Features include N, P, K, temperature, humidity, pH, and rainfall.

 ## 🌐 Live Demo
 https://crop-recommendations-wykt9frqd8uhlevrz9kqpj.streamlit.app/